The Relationship Needs Circle: A Way to Understand and Improve Bad Relationship Behavior

 Bad Behavior in Relationships is Annoying But Normal

-Top 10 Stupid Things We Do in Marriage
+Unhelpful Things We Do in Marriage

 What are some common relationship behaviors that can damage your marriage?
 Here is a list to get you started: